simplykeerthana/Mosse-Cybersecurity-Internship/README.md

       3. Research the Cyber Kill Chain Model and the MITRE Matrix (Completed: )
       4. Research the major types of enterprise security software.
 (Completed: )
       5. Research the most common security log sources (Completed: )
       6. Reesearch the most common network protocols and their vulnerabilities (Completed: )
       7. Research the different types of Windsows Credentials (Completed: )
       8. Write a Password Politcy (Completed: )
       9. Write an IT asset Inventory Spreadsheet template.
+(Completed: )
+      10. Research and explain the phases that constitute a Red Team Management.
+(Completed: )
+      11. Research and explain the difference between Penetration Testing and Red Teaming (Completed: )
+      12. Write a simple Risk Matrix (Completed: )
+      13. Write multiple Security Awareness Posters (Completed: )
+      14. Write an IT Asset Inventory Spreadsheet template.
+(Completed: )

  Series Three Solid

       NICE Framwork
           1. Knowledge of computer neetworking concepts and protocols, and network security methodologies